dotnet/docs-maui/docs/user-interface/controls/tableview.md

 - `Text`, of type `string`, defines the text to display next to the switch.
 - `On`, of type `bool`, represents whether the switch is on or off.
-- `OnColor`, of type `Color`, indicates the color of the switch when it it's on position.
+- `OnColor`, of type `Color`, indicates the color of the switch when in it's on position.

 These properties are backed by `BindableProperty` objects, which means that they can be targets of data bindings, and styled.